roman2veces/unitree_ros2_to_real/README.md

 ros2 run unitree_ros2_to_real joy_driver
 ```

+# Important points

+- When building the docker image in the robot, the robot computer has a arm64 architecture.
+So, make sure you change the environment variable UNITREE_PLATFORM to arm64 in the dockerfile before building the image or changing the environment variable in your current docker container.
+When running the docker container in your computer you should use the value amd64.

 # Setup the net connection (NOT UP TO DATE)
 First, please connect the network cable between your PC and robot.
 Then run `ifconfig` in a terminal, you will find your port name.
 For example, `enx000ec6612921`.